Table of Contents:

 - OPT students should also monitor their limits on periods of unemployment between your graduation date and the start date of your job.
 You have 90 days (and an additional 60 days for STEM-extension OPT) to start your position before your visa expires.
-If your start date has been pushed back this summer by your employer, reach out to ensure you will not exceed your unemployment limits before starting your position.
+If your start date has been pushed back by your employer, reach out to ensure you will not exceed your unemployment limits before starting your position.

 You can read more on the ISS website about COVID-19 updates for international students.

 Should I be going to my internship site?